Ankk98/camfx/README.md

 - **Virtual camera not appearing in apps**: This is expected.
 See "Known Limitations" above.
 The PipeWire source is created but not visible to most applications.
 Use `--preview` mode to test effects, or install v4l2loopback for application compatibility.

+- **Chromium/Chrome cannot see the camera**: Check docs/chromium-compatibility-findings.md

 - **Pipeline stuck in PAUSED state**: This usually means wireplumber is not running.
 Start it with:
   ```bash
   systemctl --user start wireplumber